 Even with the 76m aperture size of the Lovell and over 300 metres for the Arecibo telescopes, the resolution of optical telescopes is still vastly superior.
 To match the resolution you need a radio telescope kilometres across, this for a single dish is clearly not possible or practical.

 With a single dish the size of Arecibo, the limitation is one of physical size in the structure.
 This vast telescope, suspended in a natural bowl has limited movement across the sky, and limited ability to point at certain regions.

-Also with a single telescope approach, you ate pointing your telescope at a single source only, the SKA aims to circumvent this by sheer scale of numbers, and also using clever technology.
+Also with a single telescope approach, you are pointing your telescope at a single source only, the SKA aims to circumvent this by sheer scale of numbers, and also using clever technology.

-But the issue still remains as to resolution vs optical telescopes, so get around this limitation in size however, radio astronomers have been able to utilise a technique known as interferometry.
+But the issue still remains as to resolution vs optical telescopes, so to get around this limitation in size, radio astronomers have been able to utilise a technique known as interferometry.